mjordan/islandora_workbench_docs/docs/update_media.md

 input_csv: update_media.csv
 ```

-Currently, the `update_media` routine has support for the following
+Currently, the `update_media` routine has support for the following operations:
 - Updating files attached to media
 - Updating the set of track files attached to media
 - Updating the Media Use TIDs associated with media